athan37/single-point-tracker/README.md

 > python opencv_tracing.py --tracker mosse --test 3 --log True

 ## Try out the tracker build up on dlib
-It's in the file dlib_enhanced.py, which can be run in the same way as other tracker.
-One note is that if you want to write the output, just add the arguments
+It's in the file dlib_enhanced.py, which can be run in the same way as other tracker, but no need to pass the `--tracker` argument
-> --tracker dlib
+> python dlib_enhanced.py --test 3 --log True

 This tracker depends on:
 - similarity_helper.py file